5 top tips to add a splash of colour at a funeral service

-If you're uncertain how to strike the right tone or if the idea of adding colour to funeral arrangements sounds a bit tricky, here are our 5 top suggestions to help brighten up proceedings and strike the right note for the occasion.
+If you're uncertain how to strike the right tone, or if the idea of adding colour to funeral arrangements sounds a bit tricky, here are our 5 top suggestions to help brighten up proceedings and strike the right note for the occasion.

-1. What to Wear at a Funeral
+1. What to wear at a funeral

 Feel free to go to town or be more subtle.
 A lovely pop of colour can be achieved by guests adding one bright piece like a scarf, tie, hair accessory or piece of jewellery to their outfits.

 Add a hint of celebration with splashes of pink, red and yellow.
 Go one step further with bright floral tributes shaped to reflect a passion or hobby, like football.

-3. Funeral Car
+3. Funeral cars

 Hearses come in all sorts of colours these days.
 For reasons best known to his family, Roger Lloyd Pack, otherwise known as 'Trigger' from 'Only Fools and Horses' arrived at his funeral in a candy pink funeral car.

 As well as traditional wood, you can now choose coffins in all the colours of the rainbow.
 You can even arrange for family members or a specialist to paint a coffin with your own bespoke design as part of your funeral plans.

 5. Balloon release

 Give guests a bright balloon each and ask them to think of a happy memory or make a wish as you all release them together and watch as they float away.
-This could be done straight after the funeral, as a tribute at the end of the wake or at a special location at another time.
+(Make sure you use latex balloons, which are 100% biodegradable.)

-Adding colour to a funeral might go against tradition but it's a wonderful way to reflect the personality of the person and bring a sense of hope and positivity to a sad occasion.
+Adding colour to a funeral might go against tradition, but it's a wonderful way to reflect the personality of the person and bring a sense of hope and positivity to a sad occasion.
 Just adding some small splashes here and there can be enough to add a personal touch to the funeral without breaking too many conventions.